Written and produced by Rose Collis

 Directed by Thomas Everchild

-The Trials of Colonel Barker, a new full-length stage play by Rose Collis based on her book Colonel Barker’s Monstrous Regiment, makes its world premiere with a one-off rehearsed reading as part of the second Hove Grown Festival.
+The Trials of Colonel Barker, a new full-length stage play by Rose Collis based on her critically-acclaimed 2001 book, Colonel Barker’s Monstrous Regiment, mades its world premiere on March 26 with a one-off rehearsed reading during the second Hove Grown Festival.

-The play explores some of the most dramatic events in the complex and extraordinary life of Valerie Arkell-Smith aka ‘Colonel Sir Victor Barker DSO’, who veered from tragedy to farce and from fame to obscurity, but always strove to remain ‘a perfect gentleman’.
+The play explores some of the most dramatic events in the complex and extraordinary life of Valerie Arkell-Smith – aka ‘Colonel Sir Victor Barker DSO’ – who veered from tragedy to farce and from fame to obscurity, but always strove to be ‘a perfect gentleman’.

 Colonel Barker’s story is one of identity: gender identity, hidden identities, class identities and the conflict between the public and the private identity.